Chickamauga, Georgia: History

 The company's best customers were the large grain mills in east Tennessee.
 For this reason, it was determined to move the company to Chattanooga in 1905.
 D.A.
 Jewell and business partner Colonel Bowen bought land in Chickamauga in 1907 from US Senator Gordon Lee.
 The men had heard that Lee, the owner of the springs, was proud of his sharp business dealings and had sold Crystal Spring several times, only to repossess it as soon as the first payment was missed.
 Jewell and Bowen dressed themselves in their worst clothes and tried to look like a less than affluent rural men.
 They approached Lee and discussed buying the land.
 When a price had been quoted, they told Lee to have his attorney draw up the papers and they would return to work out the terms of purchase.
-When they came back, they were wearing their normal clothes and had their attorney with him.
+When they came back, they were wearing their normal clothes and had their attorney with them.
 Rather than seeking terms, they paid in cash, and Lee had no choice but to relinquish the property.

 Jewell and Bowen also built the Crystal Springs Bleachery Company (in 1909).
 The Crystal Springs Bleachery Company was a major local employer and a significant player in the development of the town.
 The mill remained in operation until 2013.
 Other notable manufacturers have interests in Chickamauga such as Shaw Industries.

 Over the last century, the city has changed and grown, from a population of 95 (in 1900) to 3,101 (in the 2010 official Census).
 The city is surrounded by the north Georgia mountains and valleys, and the history of the area has been rediscovered and restored wherever possible.
 Today Chickamauga is host to a wide variety of antique, boutique and specialty shops, cafes and restaurants.
 Within a few blocks of the main shopping district are public parks and historic sites, including Crawfish Springs Park, Coke Oven Park, and Holland-Watson Veterans Memorial Park.
 From April to September the Tennessee Valley Railroad Museum offers weekend train excursions from Chattanooga to Chickamauga.

 When the city was incorporated in 1891, the city's north–south avenues were named for Confederate generals.
 Today avenues named for Longstreet, Hood, Crittenden, Stewart, and more are clearly marked by large, wood framed signs displaying a description of the General's accomplishments, his picture, and flags of the day.